Nicholas Saputra: 2018–present: Second Citra Award win and expanded activism

 In early 2018, Saputra was appointed as the jury member for South-east Asian film maker competition in the 2nd HOOQ Filmmakers Guild.
 That same year, he returned to acting by co-starring in Aruna & Lidahnya as a chef, a film adapted from Laksmi Pamuntjak's 2014 novel “The Bird Woman’s Palate,” which secured him Citra Award for Best Supporting Actor at the 2018 Indonesian Film Festival.
 The film was screening in the Culinary Cinema Section at the 2019 Berlin Film Festival, and won ABC Award at the 2019 Osaka Asian Film Festival.
 Saputra closed the 2018 by leading in all three omnibus episodes of Asian Three-Fold Mirror 2018: The Journey (The Sea, Hekishu, and Variable No.3), directed by Japan’s Daichi Matsunaga, Indonesia’s Edwin and China’s Degena Yun.
 The film was co-produced by Tokyo International Film Festival and Japan Foundation Asian Center, a part of biannual Asian Three-Fold Mirror Project.
 It had its world premiere at the 31st Tokyo International Film Festival on October 26, 2018.

 The following year, Saputra co-starred in the Filipino-Malaysian joint production horror film Motel Acacia.
 The film had its world premiere at the 32nd Tokyo International Film Festival in November 2019.
 Allan Hunter of Screen Daily wrote, "[c]harismatic Nicholas Saputra making the biggest impression as a former accountant trying to survive his ordeal in the cursed motel."

 In November 2019, Saputra was chosen to become the UNICEF Goodwill Ambassador.
 Saputra said about his appointment, "I feel honoured that UNICEF in Indonesia has trusted me with this role.
 Activism has always been my passion because I care about this nation’s future.
 I believe we should start from the very beginning, ensuring that Indonesian children’s rights are fulfilled so we can build a better world for children."
 In December 2019, he joined UNICEF campaigns to drive awareness of the need to improve water and sanitation services, as well as basic hygiene practices.
 He also joined the Leuser ecosystem foundation campaign to raise public awareness about the ecosystem conservation located in Mount Leuser National Park.

 With his production company Tanakhir Films, Saputra produced their first feature documentary film Semesta (Islands of Faith) that tells a story of seven Indonesian environmental activists.
 The film had its world premiere at the Suncine International Environmental Film Festival in Barcelona in November 2019 prior to the local release in February 2020.
 It was nominated for Best Feature Documentary at the 2020 Indonesian Film Festival.
 It was released on Netflix in August, 2020.

 Saputra next is set to portray Aquanus in the Bumilangit Cinematic Universe based on the comic book superhero character created by Wid N. S. in 1968.
 In November 2020, he was also cast to star in Riri Riza's upcoming film Paranoia.

+In 2024, Saputra starred with Filipino actor Julia Barretto and South Korean actor Sang Heon Lee in Viu Philippines’ romantic miniseries Secret Ingredient.